mattmilburn/strapi-plugin-do-not-delete/README.md

 yarn add strapi-plugin-do-not-delete@latest
 ```

+Don't forget to **restart or rebuild** your Strapi app when installing a new plugin.

 ## <a id="configuration"></a>🔧 Configuration
 | property | type (default) | description |
 | - | - | - |